matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 On success, an empty JSON object is returned.

-The error code M_NOT_FOUND is returned if the user authenticated with a third party identifier but the Home Server could not find a matching account in its database.
+The error code M_NOT_FOUND is returned if the user authenticated with a third party identifier but the homeserver could not find a matching account in its database.

 Adding Account Administrative Contact Information